madmak2005/acc-manager-mobile/README.md

 # acc-manager-mobile [work in progress]

-It usese acc-manager server to show Assetto Corsa Competizione data on mobile.
+It uses acc-manager server to show Assetto Corsa Competizione data on mobile phone.